Paarthurnax was Alduin's original Dragon, before betraying the latter.

 Jenova of Final Fantasy VII becomes one of these to Sephiroth, despite probably being more important to the plot (and a great deal creepier).
 Her fully reconstructed form Jenova Absolute is the last boss you battle before confronting Sephiroth himself.

 Final Fantasy VIII has a chain of dragons: Raijin and Fujin act as Dragons for Seifer, Seifer is Dragon to Sorceress Edea.
+And they were all Dragons for Ultimecia in the end.

 In Fallout 3, Colonel Augustus Autumn is the Dragon for President John Henry Eden, leader of the Enclave.
 However, Autumn actually turns against Eden towards the end of the game, and as he was the commander of the Enclave's military, his loyal soldiers defect with him.
 Awesome.